 I grew up in a family of architects in the pre-computer days.
 Many of my childhood toys were my father’s tools for work, like a parallel bar, mechanical pencils, pencil pointer, triangles, electric erasers, eraser shields, etc. In my mind, a line is more than just a dimension between two points, it involves a sense of craftsmanship.
 A single line can be layers of lines on top of each other with successive intensity and a variety of media.
 It can be lines that are repeatedly erased, repositioned, recreated over and over, a process gives life to a drawing.
 You find this in early masters’ figure drawing where construction lines become a rich compositional element of the art.

 Drawing differs from painting in that drawing works from line to create form and, in a painting, line becomes a product of boundaries between forms.
 For my drawings I try to allow form to connect my techniques.
-The cubic forms are a simple graphic anchor that harken back to my family connections.

 Perhaps my favorite artist of all time is late-20th century abstract expressionist, Cy Twombly.
 His work is naturally kinetic and has an authentic sense of expression.
-I see in his work an oxymoronic mastery of chaos.
+I see in his work a mastery of chaos.
 I’ve incorporated random marks and scratchings into my very early drawings, even before I ever heard of Twombly.
 His art has driven me to more fully embrace this element of my own work.
 What love most in creating art is working to create a compelling dynamic tension where I’m using chaotic methods to repeatedly break and then rebuild lines.